hilali-msc/intro-to-building-webapps/css_framework/README.md

 There are many other doors that open and problems that are solved by trying to solve these three base issues.

 ## Style Organization and Hierarchy
+Stylesheets are tricky to manage.
+This is primarily a result of the flexibility we have with implementing CSS and the "cascading" priority of styles.
+In order to determine which style applies to an element when there are multiple styles that target that element, CSS implements a notion of "specificity".
+The concept of specificity and the intricacies of how it works are well described in Andy Clarke's classic essay, ["CSS Specificity Wars"](http://www.stuffandnonsense.co.uk/archives/css_specificity_wars.html).

+The trickiness with specificity is that it can be tough when you are in a huge file to keep track of all the style definitions.
+The fact that many stylesheets on large projects become files with thousands of lines of style definitions adds to the problem.

+Stylesheets tend to grow to huge sizes because developers want to precisely control how styles go together.
+If developers break styles into multiple files, and then link stylesheets to the webpage in the traditional manner (with a `<link>` tag), then other issues can crop up in terms of page speed and style linking order (which, of course, can cause major issues with styles rendering correctly.)

 ## Variable Definition